 Divorce can be difficult no matter what the circumstances.
-At Berenji & Associates we have the experience to get you the outcome you deserve in a divorce proceeding.
-We have participated in the division of all types of marital property, from furniture, bank accounts and real estate, to determining ownership of a pet after divorce.
-If you are in a marital dispute in Los Angeles, CA, do not hesitate to call us today for a free consultation.
+At Berenji & Associates, we have the experience to get you the outcome you deserve in a divorce proceeding.
+We have participated in the division of all types of marital property, from furniture, bank accounts, and real estate, to determining ownership of a pet after divorce.
+If you are in a marital dispute in Los Angeles, CA, do not hesitate to call us today for a free case evaluation.

 550 S. Hill Street STE 1467